allenallen512/stigg_test/stigg-test-allen/README.md

 Prerequisites:
 - Node.js (I use 24.1.0 but any current one should work)
 - npm ( I use version 11.3)

-Ports used by default:
-- Server: 4000
-- Vite dev server (client): 5173
+- Vite needed also

 ## What I made
 I made a project manager which allows users to create projects, create tasks for a project, download a project and its tasks as a
 PDF, as well as create AI summaries of projects.
 Here are the tier options below.

+For now - each "AI use" will just add increment the usage by 10 since I am not tracking tokens, GPU minutes, any computations, etc.

+Each event / usage add will result in a small delay in an attempt to prevent users from duplicating.

+When the free user cannot access the "export as PDF" action, it will be disabled

 # Free
-- 200 AI summary credits
+- 600 AI summary credits
 - 3 Projects max
-- 60 tasks created a week.
+- 75 tasks created a week.
+- VITE_CUSTOMER_ID=customer-free-test

 # Advanced (10 dollars a month of 100 dollars a year)
-- 1000 AI summary credits
+- 2000 AI summary credits
 - 10 Projects
 - Download project as PDF feature enabled
 - 200 tasks a week.
+- VITE_CUSTOMER_ID=customer-paid

 ### 1) Server (backend)